pymupdf/PyMuPDF-Utilities/examples/image-maintenance.md

 > Paging also works if using the mouse wheel or the PageDown / PageUp keys.

 The currently selected image is wrapped with a thin red border.
-Moving the cursor inside this area will change its appearance to a "hand" 👆 symbol and dragging the rectangle becomes available (left mouse button held down).
+Moving the cursor inside this area will change its appearance to a "hand" ðŸ‘† symbol and dragging the rectangle becomes available (left mouse button held down).

 To change the rectangle shape or size, hover the mouse over the rectangle's bottom right corner until it changes to a cross "`+`".
 Then drag with left mouse button held down.